sshaw/interrobang/README.md

 ‽‽‽‽‽‽‽‽‽‽‽‽‽‽‽‽‽‽

-Did the method end with `?` or `!`‽ Interrobang gives you the best of both worlds.
+Did the method end with `?` or `!`‽ Interrobang gives you the best of both worlds‽

 ## Usage